LLNL/RAJA/docs/sphinx/user_guide/feature/atomic.rst

 Atomics
 ========

-To avoid race conditions at specific memory locations, RAJA provides portable atomic operations, which are described in this section.
+RAJA provides portable atomic operations that can be used to update values at arbitrary memory locations while avoiding data races.
+They are described in this section.

 -----------------
 Atomic Operations